imazen/resizer/BuilderExtensions.md

 >### `protected virtual RequestedAction ProcessFinalBitmap(ImageState s)`

 Called for any non-rendering changes to the destination `Bitmap`.

-No plugins currently implement this method.
+The CopyMetadataPlugin extension implements this to copy metadata `PropertyItem`s from the source bitmap to the destination bitmap.

 After the plugins get a chance to handle `ProcessFinalBitmap()`, `ImageBuilder`'s implementation may perform a final rotation/flip.